esridc/e2e-testing-workshop/4-page-objects/README.md

 - create `test/pages/overview.page.js`
 - create `test/pages/workshops.page.js`

-And while we're at it, lets create a util for the KEYS so that's less aweful
+And while we're at it, lets create a util for the KEYS so that it's less awful

 create `test/utils/keys.js`